|teoria||5||I semestre||Gianni Zoccatelli|

-At the end of the course the student will be able to understand the rationale behind the composition of a food and will have the ability to apply the acquired knowledge to analyze and evaluate the quality of the raw materials and the finished product according to the processing and conservation processes applied.
+At the end of the course the student will be able to understand the rationale behind the composition of a food and will have the knowledge to analyze and evaluate the quality of the raw materials and the finished product according to the processing and conservation processes applied.

 The proposed laboratory experiences (1 credit) are designed to give the student an overview of the main techniques used to analyze the quality of some of the major classes of molecules present in food: carbohydrates, lipids, proteins and polyphenols.

 The topics that will be covered in the 5 credits of Frontal Didactics are the following:

 - Carbohydrates: mono, oligo and poly -saccharides in food. nutritional, organoleptic, functional. technological and nutritional effects of heat treatments, caramelization, Maillard reactions and Strecker.

 - Lipids: nutritional, organoleptic, functional of the saponifiable and unsaponifiable fractions.
 The emulsions.
 Phenomena of lipid degradation: auto-oxidation and rancidity.